A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Under the Georgia Pathways program, enrollees must report their community engagement every month.
 However, the waiver terms note that if they comply with the community engagement requirement (including reporting) for at least six consecutive months, they’ll be exempt from the reporting requirement and will only have to report changes, if applicable.
 Eligibility will continue to be redetermined annually.

 For non-disabled, non-pregnant adults who can’t comply with the Georgia Pathways work requirement (and associated reporting requirements), Georgia Medicaid is only available if they are caring for a minor child and have a household income that doesn’t exceed roughly 26% of the poverty level.
 (Note that this percentage decreases each year as the federal poverty level increases, unless Georgia increases its eligibility limit.
 This is because Georgia is one of the states that use a flat dollar limit, rather than a percentage of the poverty level, to determine Medicaid eligibility for parents.)
-For a household of three in 2023 this amounted to about $551 in monthly income.
+For a household of three in 2024 and early 2025, this amounted to about $551 in monthly income.

-The Kaiser Family Foundation estimates that 252,000 people in Georgia are in the Medicaid coverage gap, which means their household incomes are below the poverty level (so they’re not eligible for subsidies in the exchange) and yet they are not eligible for Medicaid under the state’s current rules.
-The state of Georgia only expects about 50,000 people to gain coverage under Georgia Pathways, or possibly as many as 100,000 (and as noted above, enrollment hadn’t even reached 2,500 people by mid-December 2023).
+The state of Georgia only expected about 50,000 people to gain coverage under Georgia Pathways, or possibly as many as 100,000 (and as noted above, enrollment hadn’t even reached 5,000 people by late 2024).
 But in general, it’s expected that the majority of the people currently in the coverage gap wouldn’t be able to comply with the premiums and/or the work requirement and administrative reporting.

-It’s also noteworthy that if Georgia were to fully expand Medicaid as called for in the ACA, the state would be guaranteed to receive 90% federal funding (i.e., no waiver approval necessary), and an estimated 600,000 to 700,000 people would gain coverage.
 Instead, the state opted to cover only a fraction of those individuals, and they’re forfeiting the enhanced federal funding match that would be provided if they fully expanded Medicaid.
 Georgia is also forfeiting the American Rescue Plan’s (ARP) two years of additional federal funding for states that newly expand Medicaid, which would amount to $1.3 billion in additional federal funding.

 Georgia's history with Medicaid expansion